neptune-ai/docs/docs/index.rst

     Following snippets are just to give you the idea.

-    If you want to copy paste and run things quickly then go to |Quick starts|.
+    If you want to copy paste and run things quickly then go to :ref:`Quick starts <quick-starts-index>`.

 1. Connect it to your script